 "You can't sit here!
-I'm saving that seat," a boy in a red-striped shirt said.
+I'm saving that seat," a boy in a green-striped shirt said.
 He pushed Kali's lunchbox onto the floor.
 His friends all laughed.

 Kali bent down and picked up her lunchbox again.
 She walked across the lunchroom and sat at an empty table.
-She saw someone from her neighborhood and waved, but he looked the other way.
+She saw someone from her neighborhood and tried to wave, but he looked the other way.
 Kali frowned.
 Why didn't anyone want to be her friend?